notjuuke/website/content/books.md

 - Hackers & Painters by Paul Graham
 - Fooled by Randomness by Nassim Nicholas Taleb
 - Reader, Come Home by Maryanne Wolf
+- The House in the Cerulean Sea by TJ Klune

 ## Technical
 - The Docker Book by James Turnbull